ostrolucky/stdinho/README.md

 * async.
 Yep, in PHP.
 No restriction on clients downloading simultaneusly
 * buffers to temp file before client is connected, so no time or data in between is lost
-* cross-platform: Linux/MacOS/Windows.
+* cross-platform: Linux/MacOS/Windows
 * detects MIME type and attaches it to HTTP response
-* neat progress bar showing status of buffering and client downloads
+* neat progress bar showing status of buffering and client downloads.

 ## Recipes
 <details><summary>Video streaming</summary>